greg-raven/Uncommon-Sense/_posts/2015-03-31-a-republic-not-a-democracy.md

 ---
-title: 'A republic, not a democracy'
+title: "A republic, not a democracy"
 layout: post
 categories:
 - democracy